xweret/xweret/README.md

 * 🚀  I'm currently working on [My repositories](http://github.com/xweret?tab=repositories)
 * 🧠  I'm learning Boostrap & React
 * 🤝  I'm open to collaborating on Any projects which let me learn
-* ⚡  I'm in love with cryptocurrencies.
+* ⚡  I love to learn about crypto, history and a lot of diferent things.

 ### Skills